Red Playground, Day 3

 Playing with rules in my current work

-The biggest detractor of Play in the studio
+The biggest detractor of studio play

-It’s very simple but not easy.
-I allow mistakes.
-I don’t beat myself up over them.
-I embrace “failures” as part of the path to where I wish to go.
 Most importantly, I show up as planned in the studio to apply graphite, Inktense, and ink to paper; even when my inner critic hollers, “people will think this is really dumb”.
 And, I show up on YouTube.

-avoiding insanity
+Avoiding insanity

 I’ve created many narrative realistic drawings and paintings I’m pleased with.
-I’ve exhibited them widely, and like the collections of work I’ve made.
+Additionally, I’ve exhibited them widely, and like the collections of work I’ve made.

 However, I no longer desire to make them.
-I’m not willing to invest the considerable thought and preparation to do them.
+Therefore, I’m not willing to invest the considerable thought and preparation to do them.
 Perhaps, in another season.

 Can anyone relate?